Best Patient Care Technician Schools in New Jersey

 If you want to work in healthcare but don't want to spend years in school, becoming a Patient Care Technician (PCT) is a strong choice.
 PCTs work in hospitals, nursing homes, dialysis centers, and home health settings.
 Your training will give you skills in basic nursing care, phlebotomy, EKG testing, and patient support.

-In New Jersey, you can complete a PCT program in a matter of months.
+In New Jersey, you can complete a PCT program in a few months.
 The key is choosing the right school - one that fits your budget, schedule, and career goals.
 Here's what you should know and where to get the training.

 What to Look for in a PCT School